robtaussig/useAutoSuggest/README.md

     }
   }
 };
-//The above is clearly more space efficient and easier to digest, but it doesn't indicate whether a word is valid or not (We can't assume an empty object is the only indicator of a valid word, as c -> a -> t does not point to an empty object).
+// The above is clearly more space efficient and easier to digest,
+// but it doesn't indicate whether a word is valid or not (We can't
+// assume an empty object is the only indicator of a valid word, as
+// c -> a -> t does not point to an empty object).
 One solution might be:

 const validWord = '*';